BarbaraStempien/FEND--Memory-Game/README.md

 This is a memory (concentration) game.
 The game randomly shuffles the cards.
 The object of the game is to turn over pairs of matching cards.
 A user wins once all cards have successfully been matched.

-The game displays a star rating (from 1 to at least 3) that reflects the player's performance and information on how much time it took the user to win the game.
+The game displays a star rating (from 1 to 3) that reflects the player's performance and information on how much time it took the user to win the game.

 ## Tools